 National Geographic has called Cape Breton the prize of Nova Scotia.

 I have explored almost every corner of this island and I keep discovering breathtaking scenery.

-I was born here and I love telling folks about!
+I was born here and I love telling folks about it!

 Getting here is part of the vacation adventure.
-Be sure to check out my 'travel to' page to see all about it.
+Be sure to check out my 'travel to' page to get all of the information that you'll need.
 Most people get here by car but there are other options.